RobAranha/marketMover/README.md

 The explanatory variables used for predictions are limited to daily trading volume as well as simple market returns over the past 5 trading days.
 The data used in this report was sourced from the ISLR package in R and contains daily market observations from 2001-2005.

+The full version of this report can be downloaded by clicking [here](https://github.com/RobAranha/marketMover/raw/main/marketMover.zip).

 ## Performance Metrics (Training)

 Performance metrics for each of our top model configurations are shown below.